As your baby becomes more independent and mobile, your questions for your child's

 again at 12 months.

-If you have missed any immunizations, or if a problem has been found that needs
+If you have missed any immunizations, or if there's a problem that needs special

 What to Expect During the Office Visit